FieserKiller/simple_sml_decoder/README.md

 # Simple python SML decoder
 This is a very simple SML protocol decoder for smart meter.
-All it does is searching for total power used and current power usage byte fields and coverts them to integers.
+All it does is searching for total power used and current power usage byte fields and converts them to integers.

-It works with my meter: EasyMeter ESY Q3AA2054 V10.09 For different meters youl need to check manual if byte langths, ordering or offsets are the same and twaek the script.
+It works with my meter: EasyMeter ESY Q3AA2054 V10.09 For different meters you'll need to check manual if byte lengths, endian or offsets are the same and tweak the script accordingly.

 ## Files:
 decode.py - runs an infinite loop and outputs found values.